mikezila/uQuake3/README.md

 - Lightmaps are ripped and recreated as textures, but they're broken right now.
 - Normals.
 Unity recalcuates them on its own, though.
 - Liquids, skies, and any other texture that is produced by a shader in Quake 3.
+-- Shader textures will be replaced with non-shader versions where possible
 - Animated textures are missing/don't animate.
 - Textures with transparency (banners, flags, etc) don't have it, yet.